WIXC

-WIXC (1060 AM) is a commercial radio station licensed to Titusville, Florida, and serving the Space Coast.
-It has a classic country format.
+WIXC (1060 AM) is a commercial radio station licensed to Titusville, Florida, United States, and serving the Space Coast.
+It has a classic country format branded as "I Am Country 1060".
 It is owned by Genesis Communications I, Inc. and operated by Marc Radio Orlando, LLC.
-The main radio studio and offices are in Mims, north of Titusville.
+The main radio studio is in Mims, north of Titusville.
 A sales office formerly located in the Suntree area of Melbourne was closed.

-By day, WIXC transmits 50,000 watts, the maximum for commercial AM stations.
-Because 1060 AM is a clear channel frequency reserved for Class A KYW Philadelphia and XECPAE Mexico City, WIXC must reduce power to 5,000 watts at night to avoid interference.
-During critical hours, the power is 17,000 watts.
-A directional antenna is used at all times.
 The transmitter is on West Main Street in the Sweetwater Downs neighborhood in Mims.